 Some of the most exciting IoT innovations are related to health.
 Hexoskin, for instance, tracks your heart rate and temperature.
 They also manufacture socks that count steps, calories, and other data.

 Meanwhile, Fuseprojects' power suits help the elderly suffering from muscle dystrophia to walk, stand and stay active for longer periods of time.
 All of this data will come in handy for doctors and health providers to help their patients.

-One example is management software like IQMS.
-The enterprise resource planning (ERP) software is used in manufacturing for monitoring and collecting the production data in real-time, as products are being made.
+One example is management software like IQMS (now Delmia Works).
+Enterprise resource planning (ERP) software is used in manufacturing for monitoring and collecting production data in real-time, as products are being made.